 Hellenic American University was established as a non-profit, United States institution of higher education on May 11, 2004 through an Act of the General Court of the State of New Hampshire.
 This legislation created a fully American university chartered in the Granite State.

-Hellenic American University’s undergraduate, master’s, and doctoral programs are regulated, approved, and regularly monitored by the New Hampshire’s Department of Education, Division of Higher Education -- Higher Education Commission.
-Hellenic American University is accredited by the New England Association of Schools and Colleges (NEASC) through its Commission on Institutions of Higher Education.
+Hellenic American University’s degree programs are regulated, approved, and regularly monitored by the New Hampshire’s Department of Education, Division of Educator Support and Higher Education -- Higher Education Commission.
+Hellenic American University is accredited by the New England Commission of Higher Education (NECHE).

-Hellenic American University operates two instructional locations: one in Manchester, New Hampshire and the other in Athens, Greece.
+Hellenic American University operates two instructional locations: one in Nashua, New Hampshire and the other in Athens, Greece.